Cosmodyne-Industries/GameMaker-RAG-Tools/README.md

 **Step 3 — Place the files**

-Save `gml_tools.py` and `GML Tools.bat` somewhere permanent — a dedicated tools folder works well.
+Save `gml_tools.py` somewhere permanent — a dedicated tools folder works well.
 They don't need to live inside your GameMaker project.

 **Step 4 — Launch the app**

-Double-click `GML Tools.bat`.
-No console window will appear.
+Double-click `gml_tools.py`.
+A console window will appear and run in the background (you can ignore it).
 If you'd rather run it manually:

 ```
 pythonw gml_tools.py